Your Guide to Visiting a Dentist in Phuket, Thailand, for Implants and Other Treatment

 As you research your decision you’ll probably read lots of reviews of dental clinics in Phuket.
 You can find these on travel advice forums and independent blogs and websites.

-One such example comes from this traveler who got teeth whitening in Phuket for around half the price she was quoted in the UK.
+One such example comes from this traveller who got teeth whitening in Phuket for around half the price she was quoted in the UK.
 She describes how she narrowed down her choice of clinic and what the experience was like.

 We have also created a separate article with more reviews of Thailand dentists so you can read about other people’s experiences.